mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 #### `UnitOf<T, V>` concept { #UnitOf-concept }

-`UnitOf` concept is satisfied for all units `T` matching an [`AssociatedUnit`](#AssociatedUnit-concept) concept with an associated quantity type implicitly convertible to `V`.
+`UnitOf` concept is satisfied for all units `T` for which an associated quantity spec is implicitly convertible to `V`.

-Additionally, the kind of `V` and the kind of quantity type associated with `T` must be the same, or the quantity type associated with `T` may not be derived from the kind of `V`.

-This condition is required to make `dimensionless[si::radian]` invalid as `si::radian` should be only used for `isq::angular_measure`, which is a nested quantity kind within the dimensionless quantities tree.

 #### `UnitCompatibleWith<T, V1, V2>` concept { #UnitCompatibleWith-concept }